mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-14-Active-Directory-Sites-and-Services-for-Replication-Topology/README.md

 ## Architecture

-Before this lab, the domain controllers were assigned to the default Active Directory site.
+Before this lab, both domain controllers were assigned to the default Active Directory site.

 ```text
 Sites